rbnsmathew/Simple-Quadruped-Robot/README.md

 3. adafruit_pca9685.mpy
 4. CustomLib.py

 The first three are from the libraries of CircuitPython.
-The ones on this repostiory works fine but your free to download the latest version of the CircuitPython and the updated libraries from their [official site](https://circuitpython.org/).
+The ones on this repository works fine but your free to download the latest version of the CircuitPython and the updated libraries from their [official site](https://circuitpython.org/).

 Now paste the code.py file into the root of the drive.
 Do not rename the files.